Fiona-600/Data-Representation-Project/README.md

 • A *‘README.md’* file which contains:

   1. The purpose of the project
   2. Information about the database and tables
   3. Structure and project navigation
   4. Required programs
   5. Installing the requirements.txt file
   6. Activating a virtual environment
   7. Details of how to download and run the code
   8. Authors and contributors
   9. References

 • A *‘requirements.txt’* file containing information that facilitates the user to quickly run the notebooks with minimal configuration

-• A *‘rest_server.py’* file which sets up the live web user interface to the database using a Flask server application.
+• ‘rest_server.py’* files which sets up the live web user interface to the database using a Flask server application.

-• A *'test_ClassesDAO.py'* file which is a test file for ClassesDAO.py
+• *'test_ClassesDAO.py'* and *'test_ClassesDAO.py'* files which are test files for ClassesDAO.py and BookingDAO.py

 <br/>